 #7.
 Conduct early testing

-The best way to know whether you have created a respectable user experience is to test it early.
+The best way to know whether you've created a respectable user experience is to test it early.
 You don’t have to wait until your website or app is completed, to begin with, the testing process.
 There are enough and more free tools that allow you to create mock-ups quickly and cheaply.
 If this sounds too much of a task for you, then you could share the rough sketches of the user flow with friends and to-be customers to know about their experience.
 Probe in-depth to understand their challenges or skills that require for each action.
 This will help you come up with new ideas for improved UX design.

 Wrapping Up